tensorwerk/hangar-py/docs/concepts.md

 difficult (and expensive) to generate, it's completely reasonable that they should be the ones to benefit from all that work.

+!!! question

-> **A Thought Experiment**
+    **A Thought Experiment**

->
-> Imagine that `Git` and `GitHub` didn't take over the world.
-Imagine
-> that the `Diff` and `Patch` Unix tools never existed.
-Instead, imagine
-> we were to live in a world where every software project had very
-> different version control systems (largely homeade by non VCS experts,
-> & not validated by a community over many years of use).
-Even worse,
-> most of these tools don't allow users to easily branch, make changes,
-> and automatically merge them back.
-It shouldn't be difficult to
-> imagine how dramatically such a world would contrast to ours today.
+    Imagine that `Git` and `GitHub` didn't take over the world.
+Imagine that the `Diff` and `Patch` Unix tools never existed.
+Instead, imagine we were to live in a world where every software project had very different version control systems (largely homeade by non VCS experts, & not validated by a community over many years of use).
+Even worse, most of these tools don't allow users to easily branch, make changes, and automatically merge them back.
+It shouldn't be difficult to imagine how dramatically such a world would contrast to ours today.
-> Open source software as we know it would hardly exist, and any efforts
-> would probably be massively fragmented across the web (if there would
-> even be a 'web' that we would recognize in this strange world).
+    Open source software as we know it would hardly exist, and any efforts would probably be massively fragmented across the web (if there would even be a 'web' that we would recognize in this strange world).

->
-> Without a way to collaborate in the open, open source software would
-> largely not exist, and we would all be worse off for it.
+    Without a way to collaborate in the open, open source software would largely not exist, and we would all be worse off for it.

->
-> Doesn't this hypothetical sound quite a bit like the state of open
-> source data collaboration in todays world?
+    Doesn't this hypothetical sound quite a bit like the state of open source data collaboration in todays world?

 The impetus for developing a tool like Hangar is the belief that if it is simple for anyone with domain knowledge to collaboratively curate